amitofsk/dandy/docs/Dandy.md

  - Engineers who want to learn a new way to perform data acquisition using the Python language.
  - People with at least a little Python coding experience.
 For example, you should know how to write functions in Python, and you should know what classes and objects are.
 <br><br>

 This guide is NOT for you if:
  - You have not programmed before.
+ - You want a plug-and-play solution.
+This is a software library, so you will have to program.
  - You want to acquire sensor data with precise timing.
 In this project, data collection happens with an inexpensive microcontroller without a real time operating system.
  - You want to collect data using elaborate equipment.
 This project involves small discte sensors.
 ## 2.0 Gather hardware supplies
 Hardware used:
-- Small Protoboard
+- Small Protoboard and wires
-- Three buttons
-- Wire, resistors
+- Buttons that fit in the protoboard
+- Resistors (300 $\Omega$ - 1k $\Omega$ )
 - Potentiometer
 - USB cable to connect your microcontroller
 - Microcontroller